 Hike in the Rif Mountains

-As mentioned earlier, if you can spare more than one or two in days in Chefchaouen, then I would highly recommend exploring the nearby Rif Mountains.
-Located less than a 30 minute or so drive away, there are plenty of exciting outdoor adventures to do here.
-From self-guided hikes (read more in my detailed guide here) to organised day trips with a local tour guide, it’s a great way to explore the beautiful landscape near to Chefchaouen through either a self-guided hike or with a local tour guide.
+As mentioned earlier, if you can spare more than one or two in days in Chefchaouen, then I would highly recommend exploring and hiking in the nearby Rif Mountains.
+Located around 30 mins away by car, it’s a great way to explore the beautiful landscape near to Chefchaouen through either a self-guided hike or with a local tour guide.

 Have you been to Chefchaouen before?
 How did you find it?
 Let me know in the comments below!

-Chefchaouen is the most charming Moroccan town, which we enjoyed even more than we expected.
-Chefchaouen offered great food, friendly locals and of course, sweet playful kittens.
-We were so glad we included it in our Moroccan itinerary.
+Chefchaouen is one of the most charming Moroccan towns, which we enjoyed even more than we expected.
+It offered great food, friendly locals and of course, sweet playful kittens.
+We were so glad we included it Chefchaouen in our Moroccan itinerary.

 I do hope my post on all of the best things to see and do in Chefchaouen, Morocco has been useful.
 Feel free to ask any further questions and I’d love if you shared on any of the below links!